henrikwidlund/unfoldedcircle-oppo/README.md

 ### Supported features limitations

 - All features are supported for the UDP-20X series.
-- The Oppo players only allows one connection at a time, so if you have multiple remotes or other systems connected to the same player, the integration will keep getting disconnected and commands will fail.
-Use the [Oppo Multiplexer](https://github.com/henrikwidlund/oppo-multiplexer) to work around this issue.
+- The Oppo and Magnetar players only allows one connection at a time.
+If you have multiple remotes or other systems that you want to connect to the same player, then you'll need to use the [Oppo Multiplexer](https://github.com/henrikwidlund/oppo-multiplexer) in order to avoid getting continuous disconnects and failed commands.

 | Feature            | Oppo BDP-83/93/95 | Oppo BDP-10X | Magnetar |
 |--------------------|-------------------|--------------|----------|